• Skip to primary navigation

 Are feijoas good for you?

 Feijoas are an excellent source of vitamin C and fiber.
-They are best in enjoyed in moderation, if you 'smash' to many feijoa in one session the you can end up with a fiber overload.
+They are best in enjoyed in moderation, if you 'smash' too many feijoas in one session you can end up with a fiber overload.

 What do feijoas taste like?

-Feijoas have as very distinctive flavor that's hard to describe.
+Feijoas have a very distinctive flavor that's hard to describe.
 They sort of taste like a cross between pineapple, apple and mint hence pineapple guavas.
 But not really, and more tangy.

 How to eat feijoa

-To eat feijoa simple slice them length ways top to bottom, and not straight across the longest part and you instinctively might do.
-Cutting the feijoas open length ways allows you to scoop out the flesh more easily and get the tangy pulp.
-If you get tired of eating the fresh fruit you can of course use them to make a variety of delicious recipes, everything from chutney and muffins to cheesecake and syrups.
+To eat feijoa simply slice them lengthways top to bottom, and not straight across the longest part and you instinctively might do.
+Cutting the feijoas open lengthways allows you to scoop out the flesh more easily and get the tangy pulp.
+If you get tired of eating fresh fruit you can of course use them to make a variety of delicious recipes, everything from chutney and muffins to cheesecake and syrups.

 Slicing open feijoas and scooping out flesh.